The Link Between Dehydration and Erectile Dysfunction: Can It Cause ED?

 Dehydration is when the body loses more fluid than it takes in.
 Sufficient water intake is essential for normal bodily functions.
 It brings nutrients to cells, improves blood flow, regulates body temperature, aids digestion, eliminates toxins and cushions joints.
 Elderly people are more at risk of becoming dehydrated.
 [1]

 On the other hand, erectile dysfunction (ED) is a common condition in men over the age of 40.
-Common symptoms include the inability to achieve or maintain a firm erection long enough for sexual activities.
+Common symptoms include the inability to achieve or maintain an erection firm enough for sexual intercourse.
 Some men also suffer from low sex drive.
 ED can be caused by a variety of factors including stress, performance anxiety, high alcohol intake, obesity and pre-existing health conditions.
 Certain medications can also contribute to ED.

-While few studies show a direct link between dehydration and erectile dysfunction, they have similar risk factors:
+While few studies show a direct link between dehydration and ED, they have similar risk factors:

 Age